Steps for Making Research Objects Citable

 If Endnote is more popular, make an Endnote export available.

-If you use GitHub, GitLab or similar, consider creating a
+If you use GitHub, GitLab or a similar public repository, consider creating a

-CITATION file in each repository containing guidance for how someone can refer to different research outputs from your project.
+CITATION.cff file in each repository, which will describe how someone can refer to different research outputs from your project.

 If possible, provide several formats: you won’t need to update these very often and it will pay off.